-Autism Forward and our corporate partner Credit Suisse are delighted to join WiD UK for the first time this year to harness the collective power of WiD to establish neurodiversity firmly within the broader diversity agenda and inspire more employers to recognise the value of a neurodiverse workforce where difference is celebrated and groupthink is challenged.
+Autism Forward and our corporate partner Credit Suisse are delighted to join Women in Data for the first time this year to harness the collective power of Women in Data to establish neurodiversity firmly within the broader diversity agenda and inspire more employers to recognise the value of a neurodiverse workforce where difference is celebrated and groupthink is challenged.

 Jane is one of the founders and trustees of Autism Forward which launched in 2018 with the aim of improving employment opportunities for autistic people.
 It has long been recognised that unemployment rate for autistic people is unacceptably high, but there is still little support available to help them navigate the transition into work.
 Most employers are also unaware of the adjustments to recruitment process and workplaces that would enable more neurodivergent people to access employment and progress in their careers.